archer884/hangman/README.md

 2. Hangman server.
 This is the server.
 Run this to play the game.
 Unless you edit the code, it runs at localhost:8080.

-3. Hangmanc lient.
+3. Hangman client.
 This is an example client and does almost nothing useful.
 It demonstrates basic communication with the server and implements a random solver and a manual solver.
 In most cases, the manual solver will be slightly more effective than the random solver.

 ## Hangman server